 Ann Kristin Brautaset is Deputy Director Equities at Folketrygdfondet, manager of the Government Pension Fund of Norway.

 Brautaset has previously worked as a Portfolio Manager at The Government Pension Fund Norway (1998-2014), Financial analyst at DNB Fonds (1990-1998), and as an account officer at DNC (Corporate Finance).

 Brautaset holds an MBA degree from the Norwegian School of Economics in Bergen.
 She is independent of Yara’s board and executive management.

-Ottar Ertzeid has since 2003 been Group Executive Vice President DNB Markets.
-He has previously held various positions within the FX/Treasury area at DNB.
-Ertzeid has previously been CFO of DNB Boligkreditt and head of finance at Realkreditt.
+Ottar Ertzeid is an independent board member.
+From 2019 to 2021 he was Group Chief Financial Officer at DNB.
+From 2003 to 2019 he was CEO of DNB Markets, and he has previously held various positions within the FX/Treasury area at DNB.
+Ertzeid has previously been CFO of DNB Boligkreditt and Head of Finance at Realkreditt.

-He is chair of the board of the Norwegian Banks' Guarantee Fund, vice-chair of the board of the Norwegian Investor Compensation Scheme and a board member of Oslo Børs VPS Holding and Oslo Børs AS.
+He is chair of the board of Entra ASA, a member of the board of Telenor ASA, a member of the board of DNB Livsforsikring and the Norwegian Investor Compensation Scheme, and a member of the supervisory council of Luminor Bank AS & Luminor Holding AS.
 He is independent of Yara’s board and executive management.

 1.1 The duties of the Nomination Committee are to submit a recommendation to the General Meeting for:

 a) election of shareholder-elected members to the Board of Directors

 b) remuneration for the Board of Directors and Board committees

 c) election of and remuneration of members of the Nomination Committee